syamyenubari/simple_maya_mirror_pose/README.md

 ✔️ User-friendly UI activated via a Maya shelf button

 ## Installation
-download, save, and run the script below on your Maya script editor mirror_pose_ui.py
+download, save, and run the script below on your Maya script editor

+"mirror_pose_ui.py" file

 2. **Add the Shelf Button:**
     - Open `create_shelf_button.mel` in a text editor and replace any placeholder paths with the actual path where your script will be stored.